maxmahlke/rocks/docs/core.rst

 .. _rock_class:

 ######################
-The ``python`` package
+The ``python`` Package
 ######################

-``rocks`` provides object-oriented access to the data stored in :term:`ssoCards <ssoCard>` and datacloud.
-The implementation focuses on ease-of-access and speed: all attributes are accessible via the common dot notation, and queries to :term:`SsODNet` are run asynchronously.
+``rocks`` provides object-oriented access to the data stored in :term:`ssoCards <ssoCard>` and :term:`datacloud catalogues<Datacloud Catalogue>`.
+The implementation focuses on ease-of-access and speed: all attributes are accessible via the common dot notation, and queries to
+:term:`SsODNet` are run asynchronously.

 The public API only consists of two functions and one class: